Local Adressability with DMM

 Define a Detuning Map

-register_layout = RegisterLayout(trap_coordinates)detuning_map = register_layout.define_detuning_map( {i: weights_1[i] for i in range(4)} # mapping between trap ids and weights)
+register_layout = RegisterLayout(trap_coordinates)detuning_map = register_layout.define_detuning_map( {i: weights[i] for i in range(4)} # mapping between trap IDs and weights)

 detuning_map.draw(labels=[0, 1, 2, 3])assert detuning_map == det_map_from_map_regassert detuning_map == det_map_from_reg